Gitanshh20/Gitanshh20/README.md

 ---

 ### 🧠 About Me
-- 🐍 I have full knowledge of Python and NumPy
+- 🐍 I have knowledge of Python and NumPy
 - ⚡ I enjoy solving problems and automating things
 - 📚 Currently learning Pandas and Matplotlib
 - 🎯 Goal: Become a professional AI Engineer